-Pumping stations and pressure mains shall I e designed and installed in accordance with the standards of the TA.
-If the TA has no applicable standards, then they shall be designed in accordance with WSA 04.
+Pumping stations and pressure main: shall be designed and installed in accordance with the standards of the TA.
+If the TA has no applicable candards, then they shall be designed in accordance with WSA 04.

-Surge analysis and prote tich against surge pressures will be also required for wastewater pump/pumping main system
+Surge analysis and protection against surge pressures will be also required for wastewater pump/ pumping main system.

-5.3.11.1 Small Private Puາງ Stations
+5.3.11.1 Small Private / um, Stations

-The Council as the network utility operator will accept the discharge of wastewater from small private pumping statems, serving individual lots.
-All private pump connections shall incorporate either an access charles or a boundary kit located within public road reserve as close as practicable to the legal boundary of the property serviced.
+The Council as the n stwork utility operator will accept the discharge of wastewater from small private pumping staticns, serving individual lots.
+All private pump connections shall incorporate either an access chamber or a boundary kit located within public road reserve as close as practicable to the legal boundary of the property serviced.
 The point of discharge shall be either the joint on the inlet to the access chamber or the joint on the upstream end of a boundary kit.
-Where practicable the pressure connection shall discharge into a manhole located on the public sewer main.
+The pressure connection shall discharge into a manhole located on the public sewer main.
 The property owner is responsible for maintaining the pipe up to the point of discharge.
 The Council is responsible for maintaining the pipe from the point of discharge to the public sewer main.
 For the avoidance of doubt the access chamber or boundary kit shall be owned and maintained by the council.